thk123/se4be-website/index.md

 [Get in touch](mailto:hi@tkiley.co.uk) today to learn the skills needed for _effective software development_.

+## Course Outcomes

+Once you have completed the course, your developers will:

+* Store their code in source control - ensuring reproducible results and easier collaboration
+* Write and run automated tests - eliminating bugs and accelerating development times
+* Write better code by applying standard software engineering techniques and reviewing each others work

 ### Seminar A: Source Control

 Source control is essential tool for any project with multiple developers.
 This seminar will teach you how to use source control to improve collaboration.